 Emily has completed her Primary diploma from TMI and her Elementary diploma from MACTE.
-She also has a Bachelor of Fine Arts Honors Degree in Dance and is a certified Hatha Yoga instructor and has completed her Limon teacher training.
-During her time in University she pursued her senior thesis under the study of creative freedom in children under the age five.
-Emily is also a certified Limon teacher and will be offering after school classes this year.
+She also has a Bachelor of Fine Arts Honours Degree in Dance.
+She is also a certified Hatha Yoga instructor and has completed her Limon teacher training.
+During her time in university, her senior thesis focused on the study of creative freedom in children under the age five.
 She believes in the blending of Montessori philosophy with the creative arts.
-Orchard is sponsoring Emily’s casa teacher training this year as well which will support the work she has begun as an assistant teacher in Melody’s casa.
+Emily is apprenticing with Melody this year to prepare herself to take on a classroom of her own.

-In her spare time, Emily is involved in a number of collective dance projects and also enjoys reading and attempting to learn the ukulele.
+In her spare time, Emily is involved in a number of collective dance projects, enjoys reading and is attempting to learn the ukulele.

 Nick has an extensive background in music education and is delighted to lead Orchard’s music program with voice, percussion and instrument training for elementary students aged 6-12 years.
 Nick also offers private lessons after school in ukulele, piano and guitar.
 Please contact him directly to register at firstname.lastname@example.org

 Rose Stehlik of Shaolin Temple Quanfa Institute